quux00/hive-json-schema/README.md

 This tool will take a representative JSON document and generate the Hive schema (CREATE TABLE statement) for use with the openx Hive-JSON-Serde.

+For more information on using the openx Hive-JSON-SerDe, see my [blog post entry](http://thornydev.blogspot.com/2013/07/querying-json-records-via-hive.html).

 # Build